bugl

 CSS Outline Offset

 The outline-offset property adds a space between an outline and the edge/border of an element.
 The space between an element and its outline is transparent.
-The following example specifies an outline 15px outside the border edge: This paragraph has a black border and a red outline 15px outside the border edge.

 Outline differs from borders!
 Unlike border, the outline is drawn outside the element's border, and may overlap other content.
-Also, the outline is
+Also, the outline is NOT a part of the element's dimensions; the element's total width and height is not affected by the width of the outline.

-The following example uses the outline - offset property to add space between the border and the outline:
+The following example uses the outline-offset property to add space between the border and the outline:

-Example div.ex1 {
+div.ex1 {

 margin: 20px;